-AGRICULTURE (AG) ------

-AG/PA401G COMMUNITY PLANNING (3)

-This course is an introduction to community planning; relationships of physical form to environment, function, aesthetic principles, cultural values, planning as a synthesis of a frame of reference based on economics, political, social, cultural, physical, and administrative factors.
+AGRICULTURE (AG) ------AG/PA401G COMMUNITY PLANNING (3) Fall/Odd Years This course is an introduction to community planning; relationships of physical form to environment, function, aesthetic principles, cultural values, planning as a synthesis of a frame of reference based on economics, political, social, cultural, physical, and administrative factors.
 Prerequisite: SO101.

-ANTHROPOLOGY (AN) -----

-AN/SO405G COMMUNITY DEVELOPMENT (3)

-This course covers applied sociology and anthropology, emphasizing social processes and programs of planned change on the community level in parts of the world currently undergoing technical development.
+ANTHROPOLOGY (AN) -----AN/SO405G COMMUNITY DEVELOPMENT (3) Spring/Odd Years This course covers applied sociology and anthropology, emphasizing social processes and programs of planned change on the community level in parts of the world currently undergoing technical development.
 Prerequisite: AN101 or Consent of instructor.

-ART (AR) -----

-AR504 GRADUATE CERAMICS (3)

-Advanced ceramics course for graduate students.
+ART (AR) ------AR504 GRADUATE CERAMICS (3) Fall/Spring Advanced ceramics course for graduate students.
 Individual studio work and critiques will be employed in the study of glazing, firing, and shaping techniques.
 Prerequisite: Graduate standing in Art or consent of instructor.

-AR505 GRADUATE CERAMICS (3)

-AR508 GRADUATE SCULPTURE (3)

-Advanced sculpture course for graduate students.
+AR505 GRADUATE CERAMICS (3) Fall/Spring Continuation of AR504.
+Prerequisite: AR504 or consent of instructor.
+AR508 GRADUATE SCULPTURE (3) Fall/Spring Advanced sculpture course for graduate students.
 Individual studio work and individual critiques will be employed.
 Prerequisite: Graduate standing in Art or consent of instructor.

-AR509 GRADUATE SCULPTURE (3)

-AR550 GRADUATE PAINTING V (3)

-Advanced painting course for graduate students.
+AR509 GRADUATE SCULPTURE (3) Fall/Spring Continuation of AR508.
+Prerequisite: AR508 or consent of instructor.
+AR550 GRADUATE PAINTING V (3) Fall/Spring Advanced painting course for graduate students.
 Individual studio work and individual critiques will be employed.
 Prerequisite: Consent of instructor.

-AR551 GRADUATE PAINTING VI (3)

-AR552 GRADUATE PAINTING VII (3)

-AR554 PRINTMAKING I (3)

-Advanced printmaking for graduate students.
+GRADUATE PAINTING VI (3) AR551 Fall/Spring Continuation of AR550.
+Prerequisite: AR550 or consent of instructor.
+AR552 GRADUATE PAINTING VII (3) Fall/Spring Continuation of AR551.
+Prerequisite: AR551 or consent of instructor.
+AR554 PRINTMAKING I (3) Fall/Spring Advanced printmaking for graduate students.
 Individual studio work and critiques will be employed in exploration of silkscreen and woodcut methods.
 Prerequisite: Graduate standing in Art or consent of instructor